Site icon Circuit Ideas for You

 Parts List:

-1k 1/4W CFR1
+Resistors100k, 1k 1/4W CFR1 each

 Speaker1

-The source can be anything like radio tuner or other audio output.
+This amplifier circuit takes a weak audio signal from source and this source can be anything like radio tuner or other audio output.

-Circuit uses two output BJTs in push-pull setup.
+Here, the circuit uses two output BJTs in push-pull setup.

 Push-pull means when one transistor is ON and working then other one is OFF and then they switch.

-By this way it makes circuit more power efficient.
+Hence, by this way it makes circuit more power efficient.

-Two diodes are placed between base of BJTs and they control and adjust the bias when transistors are working.
+Two diodes sit between the bases of the BJTs and control and adjust the bias while the transistors work, and they help keep the bias steady and safe.

-If bias current increases it help stop sudden changes from heat or changes in transistor and diode working.
+Also, one 3.3 ohm resistor connect with emitter of output transistors and this give stability and if bias current increases it help stop sudden changes from heat or changes in transistor and diode working.

-More bias current means voltage between emitter and base goes down so transistor work less.
+More bias current means voltage between emitter and base goes down so transistor work less and this help to control how much sound is amplified.

-Circuit has input impedance near 500 ohms and voltage gain is about 5 when 8 ohm speaker is used.
+Moreover, the circuit has input impedance near 500 ohms and gives voltage gain of about 5 when it uses an 8 ohm speaker and this shows how well the circuit can increase the sound signal.

-Speaker gets 2V signal with low noise so sound is more clear and better.
+Then the amplified sound goes to 8 ohm speaker and speaker gets 2V signal with low noise so sound is more clear and better.

-If we increase supply voltage and put heat sink on output transistors the power can go up.
+Also, power output is around 50 milliwatt and if we increase supply voltage and put heat sink on output transistors the power can go up.

-Circuit uses around 30 milliamp current from 9V battery and this shows how much power it takes.
+Finally, circuit uses around 30 milliamp current from 9V battery and this shows how much power it takes.

 Formulas:

-Here are some easy formulas for common emitter amplifier circuit:
+Here, are some easy formulas for common emitter amplifier circuit:

 1. Voltage Gain (Av):